cbcielo/cse15l-lab-reports/lab-report-3-week-6.md

 * show copying whole markdown parse directory to ieng account

-Here I used `pwd`, `ls`, and `scp -r . ieng6:~/markdown-parse` to copy the file to the remote account
+Here I used `pwd`, `ls`, and `scp -r . ieng6:~/markdown-parse` to copy the Markdown Parse file to the remote account.
+We can see all the files being copied.

 ![Image](copy1.png)

 * show logging into ieng6 account after this and compiling/running tests for repository

 Here I compiled and ran `MarkdownParseTest.java`

 ![Image](run.png)

 * show (like in last step of first lab) combining `scp`, `;`, and `ssh` to copy the whole directory and run the tests in one line

+Here we combined the `scp -r` command and the compile and test lines on one command line by using `;` to separate each command.
+This allows us to save time and run multiple commands in one go!

 (idk why the quality is low)